ieedan/esetres/README.md

 Set **Scope**

+Scope allows you to limit the buckets a token has access to.

 ```bash
 # default scope is "*"
 esetres tokens mint MY_TOKEN --scope default
 ```

 Set **Access**

+Access allows you to limit the permissions a token has to create buckets, upload files, and read files.

 ```bash
 # default access is "read"